GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
+> ### The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
 >
-> ~ *William Wulf*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts